-- 5.4.89 The Renewable Energy Assessment undertook a high-level constraints assessment of the County Borough to identify areas that are considered more suitable for the location of wind energy and ground mounted solar PV developments.
-The locations identified have been overlaid alongside the 15 Landscape Character Areas defined as part of the landscape sensitivity assessment set out in SPG20: Renewables in the Landscape (2016). - 5.4.90 Whilst this assessment finds that all the Council's landscapes are particularly sensitive to large-scale wind and solar developments, it identifies two Landscape Character Areas (1: Llangynwyd Rolling Uplands & Forestry and 8: Ogmore Forest and Surrounding Uplands) as having the least sensitivity to wind turbine development.
-Landscape Character Area 8: Ogmore Forest and Surrounding Uplands is located within Future Wales' Pre-Assessed Areas for Wind Energy, and in accordance with SP13, any proposal in this area will need to ensure that the intention of the Priority Area designation is not compromised. - 5.4.91 For solar PV developments, the entire County Borough is considered to have high sensitivity to solar schemes greater than 15 hectares (~8.5 MW).
-However, LCA 12: Newton Down Limestone Plateau is considered to be the least sensitive and is identified in SP13 as a suitable location for solar PV developments in the County Borough. - 5.4.92 Whilst the Landscape Sensitivity Assessment provides an indication of landscape sensitivities, the document states that it should not be considered as a definitive statement of the suitability of a certain location for development.
+- 5.4.90 The Renewable Energy Assessment undertook a high-level constraints assessment of the County Borough to identify areas that are considered more suitable for the location of wind energy and ground mounted solar PV developments.
+The locations identified have been overlaid alongside the 15 Landscape Character Areas defined as part of the landscape sensitivity assessment set out in SPG20: Renewables in the Landscape (2016). - 5.4.91 Whilst this assessment finds that all the Council's landscapes are particularly sensitive to large-scale wind and solar developments, it identifies two Landscape Character Areas (1: Llangynwyd Rolling Uplands & Forestry and 8: Ogmore Forest and Surrounding Uplands) as having the least sensitivity to wind turbine development.
+Landscape Character Area 8: Ogmore Forest and Surrounding Uplands is located within Future Wales' Pre-Assessed Areas for Wind Energy, and in accordance with SP13, any proposal in this area will need to ensure that the intention of the Priority Area designation is not compromised.
+Developments within or outside of Local Search Areas above 10MW+ will be determined by the Welsh Ministers under the Developments of National Significance process and not by the Local Planning Authority.
+Policies 17 and 18 of Future Wales will apply to such developments. - 5.4.92 For solar PV developments, the entire County Borough is considered to have high sensitivity to solar schemes greater than 15 hectares (~8.5 MW).
+However, LCA 12: Newton Down Limestone Plateau is considered to be the least sensitive and is identified in SP13 as a suitable location for solar PV developments in the County Borough. - 5.4.93 Whilst the Landscape Sensitivity Assessment provides an indication of landscape sensitivities, the document states that it should not be considered as a definitive statement of the suitability of a certain location for development.
 As such, there may be sites found to be suitable for development within areas considered to have high sensitivity.